ryanlpeterman/ucla-databases-143/project2/readme.txt

     - Implemented the load command by calling the provided library functions in load() in SqlEngine.cc

+Project 2b:
+    - Implemented the BTreeNode and BTreeNonLeafNode classes

 Work Split:
     - 50/50 - pair programmed the entire thing
+    - 50/50 - we split up the work evenly and each finished implementing one class
     - Team dynamic is great right now